JoppyFurr/Sneptile/README.md

 To select the correct palette, you will need to define one of `TARGET_SMS` or `TARGET_GG`.

-## TMS99xx Mode 0
+## TMS99xx Mode-0 and Mode-2

-Initial support is also available for Mode 0 of the TMS9918 family.
+Initial support is also available for Mode-0 and Mode-2 of the TMS9918 family.

 Three files are output:
  * `pattern.h`: Contains the pattern data to load into the VDP.